canonical/lxd/doc/reference/storage_zfs.md

 `quota` restricts the total size of a {spellexception}`dataset`, including its snapshots and clones.
 `refquota` restricts only the size of the data in the {spellexception}`dataset`, not its snapshots and clones.

-By default, LXD uses the `quota` property when you set up a quota for your storage volume.
+By default, LXD uses the `quota` property when you set up a size/quota for your storage volume.
 If you want to use the `refquota` property instead, set the {config:option}`storage-zfs-volume-conf:zfs.use_refquota` configuration for the volume (or the corresponding `volume.zfs.use_refquota` configuration on the storage pool for all volumes in the pool).

 You can also set the {config:option}`storage-zfs-volume-conf:zfs.reserve_space` (or `volume.zfs.reserve_space`) configuration to use ZFS `reservation` or `refreservation` along with `quota` or `refquota`.